 Gazette Charities Foundation-El Pomar Foundation Empty Stocking Fund

-The 39th annual Gazette Charities Foundation-El Pomar Foundation Empty Stocking Fund provides resources for local health and human service agencies in the Pikes Peak region on the front lines of helping people in crisis and assisting others in attaining self-sufficiency.
-Over the past 38 years, the Fund has raised more than $25 million.
-In 2021, Empty Stocking Fund exceeded its goal of raising more than the previous year and raised a record-breaking of more than $1.7 million.
-The Empty Stocking Fund team hopes to raise even more during the 2022-2023 campaign season to meet the growing demand for services in our community.
+The 41st annual Gazette Charities Foundation-El Pomar Foundation Empty Stocking Fund provides resources for local health and human service agencies in the Pikes Peak region on the front lines of helping people in crisis and assisting others in attaining self-sufficiency.
+Over the past 40 years, the Fund has raised more than $26 million.
+The Empty Stocking Fund team hopes to raise even more during the 2024-25 campaign season to meet the growing demand for services in our community.

-Administrative costs are generously covered by The Anschutz Foundation, Gazette Charities Foundation, The Gazette, El Pomar Foundation, Pikes Peak Community Foundation, and Add Staff.
+Administrative costs are generously covered by The Anschutz Foundation, Gazette Charities Foundation, The Gazette, El Pomar Foundation, Pikes Peak Community Foundation, JH Edmondson Foundation, UCCS and Add Staff.
 Thanks to their contributions, 100% of the funds raised go directly to the agencies to support our neighbors in need.

 Every dollar donated to the Empty Stocking Fund grows up to 45.3 percent through matching grants.